Job Interview Preparation: the Essential Guide

-Much of the time, interviewees put this down to nerves or a lack of experience, but in truth, there is normally one culprit: poor interview preparation.
-So, to help you increase your chances of landing that dream job and taking a step up in your career, here is your essential guide to interview preparation.
+Lots of the time interviewees think this is due to nerves or a lack of experience, but there is normally one culprit: poor interview preparation.
+To increase your chances of landing that dream job and taking a step up in your career, here is your essential guide to interview preparation.

 Make sure you carefully research the company website before the interview, particularly the About Us section.

-There’s no better way to undertake interview preparation and to overcome nerves than by practising interview questions at home.
+There’s no better way to undertake interview preparation and to overcome nerves than by practicing interview questions.
 If you are applying for some of the larger, more famous companies, then you will likely be able to search online and find sample questions that candidates are often asked.
 If not, find questions from similar companies in your industry and get friends or relatives to test you on them.
 There are also some great apps to help with your job search and interview practice.

 The interviewer will want to see clarity in your answers, as well as a creative and passionate flair for finding unique solutions, so don’t stick to bog standard answers but, instead, offer insightful and detailed answers.